nickaj/eidf-docs/docs/services/virtualmachines/docs.md

 ## First login

-A new user account must reset the password before they can log in for the first time.
+Users *must* set a password on a new account before they can log in via the [VDI](../../access/virtualmachines-vdi.md), this restriction does not apply to command line SSH login.
 To do this:

 1. The user can log into the [Portal](https://portal.eidf.ac.uk) and select their project from the 'Projects' drop down.